FoxLisk/alttp-notes/rooms/Automation/EP/07 Guard Bridge.md

-Hold v> til you are under the wall.
+Hold v> til you are under the cliff, then >.